troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 * If it does, ignore the event
 * If not, insert the event's body into the collection - the create must have been from another client.

-This may seem fairly complicated, but the code is actually quite simple:
+This is how we do that in code:

 {% gist 5621667 %}